 Amazingly no one was seriously hurt, but the ship was wrecked.
 The crew used the lifeboats to save themselves.
 The next day a local boat carried both the crew and their belongings to Victoria.
 In the following weeks the ship disintegrated on the rocks.
 There are no remnants of wreckage from the Becherdass-Ambiadass shipwreck to see.
-The wreck sits under the waves not far from where the Black River meets the ocean at the 8 kilometre mark of the West Coast Trail.
+The wreck sits under the waves not far from where the Black River meets the ocean near KM8 along the West Coast Trail.

 Becherdass Ambiadass Shipwreck Map